-Matrices are used to manipulate linear transformations.
-Linear means that the functions obey normal addition and multiplication rules.
+Matrices are used to manipulate linear transformations - functions that obey normal addition and multiplication rules.
 One can multiply each element by some constant.
 Or one can add each element of one matrix to each element of another.

 The turning of spacetime can be described by a matrix that is multiplied by a "rotation generator."
 The matrix changes its elements according to a formula that describes rotation.